rezaiyan/blog/content/posts/how-to-extract-sandbox-data-of-an-android-app.md

 ---
 author: "Ali Rezaiyan"
-date: 2014-09-28
+date: 2020-10-24
-linktitle: Creating a New Theme
+linktitle: How to Extract Sandbox data of an Android App?
 title: How to Extract Sandbox data of an Android App?
 categories: [ "Development", "Android" ]
 tags: ["adb", "android", "debugging"]